Applying for Credit

 After your case is done, we will help you to regularly check and monitor your background checks with free annual reviews of your background checks and credit reports to insure that you stay free of false conviction information.

-Work with an Experienced Credit Report Attorney
+Work with a Credit Report Attorney

 If you have been the subject of an inaccurate credit report, you may have be able to seek a correction and compensation for any harm.
 Our firm can help.
 For more than 25 years, the attorneys of Lyngklip & Associates have represented victims of bogus credit reports credit reports and been a resource for Michigan consumers who need the help of an experienced lawyer.